Take a dip in the Atlantic on the West Coast

 Swim on the stunning South Coast

-Treat yourself to a sea swim in the coastal village of Dunmore East and experience the charm of this glorious place.
+Treat yourself to a sea swim at Counsellors' Strand in the coastal village of Dunmore East and experience the charm of this glorious place.
 Tall sea cliffs flank a stretch of pristine sand as turquoise waves lap against the shore.
 The protected cove here is great for bathing or taking your first plunge in the sea.

 Continue your fun day out afterwards with a feast of fresh seafood and traditional favourites in The Spinnaker and enjoy their sunny deck.